SESaMo: Symmetry-Enforcing Stochastic Modulation for Normalizing Flows: Introduction

 In this paper, we propose a general framework for embedding arbitrary symmetries into the training protocol of NFs, which we term Symmetry-Enforcing Stochastic Modulation (SESaMo).
 Our approach leverages the prior knowledge (symmetries) from the unnormalized log probability to train a NF and uses an independent random variable to infer the correct probability mass for each mode of the target distribution.
 Crucially, this approach holds promise for mitigating---and potentially overcoming---the fundamental challenge of mode collapse in variational inference~\cite{soletskyi2024theoretical,PhysRevD.108.114501}.
-In summary, the contributions of this work are fourfold: \begin{itemize} \item We propose Symmetry-Enforcing Stochastic Modulation (SESaMo), a novel approach to incorporate continuous and discrete symmetries (broken and exact) into flow-based models. \item We numerically enforce bijectivity by introducing a penalty term in the KL divergence. \item We introduce a variation of the standard reverse KL divergence to include a self-regularization term, referred to as the \textit{self-reparametrized KL}. \item We conduct extensive numerical experiments to validate our theory on both toy problems and real-world benchmarks for lattice quantum field theories. \end{itemize} The remainder of this paper is organized as follows.
+We focus on a setting in which no samples from the target distribution are available, and mode collapse is particularly prominent.
+However, we emphasize that our method is not limited to the data-free case.
+In summary, the contributions of this work are threefold: \begin{itemize} \item We propose Symmetry-Enforcing Stochastic Modulation (SESaMo), a novel approach to incorporate continuous and discrete symmetries (broken and exact) into flow-based models. \item We numerically enforce bijectivity by introducing a penalty term in the loss function. \item We conduct extensive numerical experiments to validate our theory on both toy problems and real-world benchmarks for lattice quantum field theories. \end{itemize} The remainder of this paper is organized as follows.
 In~\Cref{sec:preliminaries}, we introduce the necessary background on NFs and variational inference.
 We also discuss how symmetries can be incorporated into flow-based models and establish the notation used throughout the manuscript.
-In~\Cref{sec:propmethod}, we present our stochastic modulation approach along with the self-reparametrized KL divergence, which serves as the objective function in our analysis.
+In~\Cref{sec:propmethod}, we present our stochastic modulation approach.
 Finally, in~\Cref{sec:experiments}, we validate our approach, both on a standard benchmark and on tasks of practical relevance, such as sampling lattice quantum field theories, including the $\phi^4$ theory and the Hubbard model.
-We conclude by summarizing our findings and discussing potential directions for future work in~\Cref{sec:conclusion}.
+In ~\Cref{sec:limitations}, we discuss the limitations of our algorithm, and we conclude by summarizing our findings and outlining potential directions for future work in~\Cref{sec:conclusion}.